• Skip to primary navigation

 Jump to Recipe

-This spin on Halloween Guacamole features guacamole-stuffed cherry tomatoes with a “spook-eye” olive slice on top.
+This spin on Guacamole Stuffed Cherry Tomatoes features guacamole-stuffed cherry tomatoes with a “spook-eye” olive slice on top.
 It’s a fun, healthy snack that kids and kids at heart like to make and love to eat!

 Jump to: